ASF

 When has few columns, as it does here with a single dosing route, the controllability Gramian has rapidly decaying eigenvalues, and a low-rank alternating-direction-implicit or rational-Krylov iteration builds a tall thin factor with such that , working only through sparse solves against and never forming the dense Gramian at all.
 The dominant columns of span exactly the strongly reachable subspace, so the same factor that made the Gramian affordable also carries the balanced-truncation answer: [balanced-truncation]'s reduced model and [hankel-singular-values]'s spectrum are read directly off (and its observability counterpart), and no separate identifiability computation is needed.
 Computability and the observability verdict are delivered by one algorithm.

-This closes the loop the article has been building toward.
-The sparsity that Section 6's positivity and Section 7's graph test read as structure is the same sparsity a low-rank Lyapunov solver reads as a preconditioner; the low-rank factor it returns is the same object [balanced-truncation] truncates and Section 20's question interrogates.
+This closes the loop the article has been building towards.
+The sparsity that Section I.6's positivity and Section I.7's graph test read as structure is the same sparsity a low-rank Lyapunov solver reads as a preconditioner; the low-rank factor it returns is the same object [balanced-truncation] truncates and Section IV.1's question interrogates.
 The cheap structural screen, the affordable Gramian, and the reduced model that reports the overload are three readings of one sparse operator.

 Example (A k=5 and k=8 growth of the TMDD network).

-The network keeps Section 19's central compartment and TMDD complex (now , with , , ), adds two near-duplicate peripherals (rates and ) and one slow deep compartment (), giving
+The network keeps Section III.5's central compartment and TMDD complex (now , with , , ), adds two near-duplicate peripherals (rates and ) and one slow deep compartment (), giving

 The network adds a third near-duplicate peripheral (), a second deep compartment (), and turns the complex into a cascade: complex internalises with rate into a product that only degrades, with rate , giving